Policy for the Establishment, Approval and Review of Policies

 The original policy was adopted in 2011.
 The procedures have evolved with changes in administration.

 Policy Sponsor: The division head of the department that owns the policy.
 This policy sponsor has final approval of the policy before it goes to the president’s office.
-Policy sponsors have the responsibility to ensure college operations are in compliance with the policy.
+Policy sponsors have the responsibility to ensure university operations are in compliance with the policy.

 Policy Contact: The person who takes the lead in drafting the policy or revision.
 This person is typically the subject matter expert and department head.